skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 With Sky, cloud users and their workloads gain the following benefits:

 * **Cloud is easier to use**: With the unified interface, infra is simplified & multicloud ready.
 * **Lower costs**: Sky optimizes the cost of each workload.
 Engineering time is saved from dealing with cloud infra.
-Users gain pricing leverage due to portability.
+Large organizations gain pricing leverage due to portability.
 * **Higher capacity**: Workloads gain access to all diverse compute choices across locations, pricing models, and hardware.

 .. * **Portability**: Cloud infra setup is simplified and automatically multicloud ready.